When is the event?

 What should I wear/bring along?

-The weather is highly changeable on any given day.
-Please come prepared for all weather conditions.
-Sturdy walking boots or shoes that have been worn in, waterproof jacket, light woolen jumper or fleece, long sleeve top, thermal top, gloves, warm hat and sunscreen/sunglasses.
-Water (at least 1L), lunch and snacks.
+The weather is highly changeable on any given day, so please come prepared for all weather conditions.
+This includes sturdy walking boots or shoes that have been worn in, waterproof jacket, light woollen jumper or fleece, long sleeve top, thermal top, gloves, warm hat and sunscreen/sunglasses.
+You should also bring at least one liter of water, lunch, snacks and any medication you may need.

 Do we BYO lunch?
 Can we buy it?